kamilak5/portfolio/docs/index.md

 Hi, I’m Kamila, I'm a **researcher** and **analyst** with a background in **cognitive science** and **data science**.
 I explore how people interact with systems, products, and information - turning complex questions into evidence-based insights and intelligent solutions.
 I’m driven by curiosity and always eager to explore new tools, methods, and perspectives to solve meaningful problems.

 With an interdisciplinary mindset, I connect data, user behavior, and technology to inform decisions, improve experiences, and prototype impactful tools - from UX research and analytics to machine learning and LLM-powered systems.
-Whether it's exploring user needs, validating assumptions, or transforming data into strategy, I’m driven by curiosity, clarity, and impact.
+Whether it’s uncovering user needs, validating assumptions, or transforming data into strategy, I bring clarity, empathy, and analytical depth.

 Here you’ll find a selection of my projects, including **end-to-end ML application, a credit risk prediction model and an AI-powered language learning app.** Each project reflects my commitment to thoughtful design,